Skip to contents

 The function selects the best shape from a list of candidate shapes for each target.
 It is typically the last step in the analysis, called after p-values have been estimated using compute_p_values() and changepoints have been estimated using estimate_changepoint().

 Two shape selections are generated.
 The first selecting among linear, convex and concave shape classes and their monotonic variants (or the shape set given by bss), and the second selecting among the first options plus an 'unconstrained' smooth.
-The inclusion of the unconstrained' type provides the flexibility to detect targets beyond simpler trends.
+The inclusion of the 'unconstrained' type provides the flexibility to detect targets beyond simpler trends.
 For computational reasons, as per the changepoint estimation, shapes are selected only for those genes, or their isoforms, identified as significant at the chosen FDR threshold.
-This is overridden by providing a subset of target names to the subset` argument.
+This is overridden by providing a subset of target names to the subset argument, provided these targets have estimated changepoints.

 Examples